synesissoftware/libCLImate.Go/README.md

 ## Examples

-Examples are provided in the ```examples``` directory, along with a markdown description for each.
+Several examples are provided in the ```examples``` directory, along with a markdown description for each.
 A detailed list TOC of them is provided in [EXAMPLES.md](./EXAMPLES.md).

 ## Project Information